23 Best Places to Visit in Central Mexico in Fall and Winter

 Colima, the charming capital city of Colima state, is a delightful destination for those looking to experience one of the more off-the-beaten-path destinations in central Mexico.

-With just under 150,000 residents, it offers a mix of modern historic architecture, including a beautiful neoclassical cathedral, the Basilica Menor Catedral de Colima.
 Colima is a university town and a popular shopping destination for those living anywhere in the state.
 It has a lively atmosphere and stunning scenery.

 Culture enthusiasts will love the city’s museums, especially the Museo Universitario de Artes Populares Maria Teresa Pomar, dedicated to regional folk arts and handicrafts.
-The Museo de la Ciudad de Colima offers insight into the history and legacy of the city.

-For those drawn to nature’s wonders, the Volcan de Colima, an active volcano just 20 miles away, offers breathtaking hiking and climbing routes—best enjoyed with a guide for a safe and informative experience.
-The volcano sits at the edge of the Sierra Madre mountains and is the highest peak in the state of Colima, with an elevation of 13,990 feet (4240 m).
+For those drawn to nature’s wonders, the Volcán de Colima, an active volcano just 20 miles away, offers breathtaking hiking and climbing routes—best enjoyed with a guide for a safe and informative experience.

-There are a couple of cool archaeological sites in the area, too: El Chanal and La Campana.
 Either of these would make a fun excursion from the city, offering the chance to soak up the beautiful scenery while learning about ancient civilizations.

-Don’t miss a visit to the nearby town of Comala, about 20 minutes from Colima, known for its picturesque white-washed buildings and historic charm.
+Don’t miss a visit to the nearby town of Comala, about 20 minutes from Colima, known for its picturesque whitewashed buildings and historic charm.

 5. Morelia, Michoacan

 Morelia, the captivating capital of Michoacán, is known as the most Spanish city in Mexico.
-In fact, Morelia was called Valladolid until after the Mexican independence movement.

-The city is steeped in history and culture.
-It was once the home of the prehispanic Purépecha and Matlatzinca cultures.
 The city was designated a UNESCO World Heritage Site in 2001 in honor of its beautifully preserved historical buildings and charming historic center.

 With just under 750,000 inhabitants, Morelia has an abundance of museums and plays host to many cultural events throughout the year.
-One being the Festival Internacional de Música de Morelia.
-This classical music festival, held annually since 1988, features performances by hundreds of different musicians from all over the world.
+One example of such an event is the Festival Internacional de Música de Morelia.

-One of the best ways to experience Morelia is by strolling through the picturesque streets and soaking in the ambiance.
-There are several lovely parks and plazas, as well.
+There are several lovely parks and plazas as well.
 Pop into the Central Cultural de Clavijero to learn more about the art and history of the region.

 6. Patzcuaro, Michoacán

 Located about an hour from Morelia, on the shores of Patzcuaro Lake (Lago de Patzcuaro), is the colonial town of Patzcuaro.
-It’s home to about 80,000 people and is known for its blend of colonial and indigenous culture.

-This town is a really popular place for tourists seeking an authentic Day of the Dead experience.
 It draws visitors during other festive seasons like Christmas and Easter as well.
 While it’s a beloved spot for Mexican tourists, international travelers are quickly catching on to its allure.

-As you meander through the town, the stunning architecture will surely catch your eye.
-Make sure to visit the Biblioteca Gertrudis to admire the impressive mural.
 And don’t miss the Casa de los Once Patios, a former convent transformed into an arts center where you can purchase local arts and crafts and even participate in workshops with artists.

 For a little adventure, hop on a boat to Isla San Janitzio, where you can shop for artisanías and wander through the scenic village.

-Patzcuaro makes a great day trip for Morelia, but it’s worth spending a couple of days there so you can enjoy the atmosphere and the scenery without having to move at a fast pace.
+Patzcuaro makes a great day trip from Morelia, but it’s worth spending a couple of days there so you can enjoy the atmosphere and the scenery without having to move at a fast pace.

 7. Reserva de la Biósfera Santuario Mariposa Monarca, Michoacan